Hello and thanks for stopping by.

 You'll find me on all the HF bands looking for DX or on the Maritime Mobile Service Network at 14.300 MHz (www.mmsn.org).
 Also an active member of the California Rescue Communicatons 40 Meter Net (a.k.a. the "Gordo Net"), 7.250 MHz (www.crc40.org).

 I'm currently using an Icom 756Pro II and a Mosley TA-33-JR beam at 35 feet, a Cushcraft six-meter, three-element beam at 40 feet and a Butternut HF6-V ground mounted vertical.
 Also have an Icom 7000 (one of my two fun rigs), two Icom IC-2720 V/UHF rigs, too many handhelds and a Yaesu FT-817ND, my fun rig.
 My QTH in Rancho Peñasquitos, a part of norther San Diego, is just over 600 feet above sea level with a clear view of the Pacific Ocean.
 This place is a great DX and V/UHF location.

-I am an accredited Amateur Extra Class VE with both the W5YI Group and ARRL and look forward to giving back to the Ham community, thanks to Gordon West WB6NOA.
-Also a proud contributor to the Northern California DX Foundation.
+I am an accredited Amateur Extra Class VE with both the W5YI Group and ARRL and look forward to giving back to the Ham community, thanks to Gordon West, WB6NOA.

 Best of 73s to all,